Can You Increase Strength Through Yoga Practice?

 Through yoga practice, one reflects on the strengths and weaknesses present in each individual body.
 On top of its spiritual benefits, the physical benefits of yoga practice are undeniable.
+Many people see yoga as a means of relaxation and meditation only, not realizing how effective building strength through yoga can be.
 Since yoga does not require any tools or machinery to perform, the body is strengthened in a way that is absolutely natural.
 Yoga positions evolve out of the natural sitting and standing positions of our bodies.
-As we practice yoga, our bodies become more flexible, able to twist and turn with more ease and grace than ever before.
-This is because in addition to building flexibility, yoga builds strength in every muscle group: arms, legs, back, shoulders, chest, and abdominals.
-In practicing yoga, our muscles become strengthened by holding poses for a period of time.
+As we practice yoga, our bodies will experience multiple important benefits: